vitessio/website/content/en/docs/18.0/user-guides/schema-changes/table-lifecycle.md

 ## Automated lifecycle

 Vitess internally uses the above table lifecycle for [online, managed schema migrations](../../../user-guides/schema-changes/managed-online-schema-changes/).
 All online strategies: `vitess`, `gh-ost`, and `pt-online-schema-change`, create artifact tables or end with leftover tables: Vitess automatically collects those tables.
 The artifact or leftover tables are immediate moved to `hold` state.
-Depending on `--table_gc_lifecycle`, they may spend time in this state, getting purged, or immediately transitioned to the next state.
+Depending on `vttablet`'s `--table_gc_lifecycle` flag, they may spend time in this state, getting purged, or immediately transitioned to the next state.

 ## User-facing DROP TABLE lifecycle